remorses/smart-glob/README.md

 This is useful when you want to ignore certain folders from being scanned like `node_modules`

+There is also a `globFromGit` that uses git cache to discover files in constant time

 In [bump-version](https://github.com/remorses/bump-version) github action i reduced the glob search time form 50 seconds down to 13 seconds

 ```